AccessNow/helpline_documentation_resources/advice/faq_signal.md

 will be notified when you’ve added a member who does not have the app.

 <a name="accidentCall"></a>Is it possible to accidentally make an unencrypted call?
-How do I know my call is secure?
+Or How do I know my call is secure?
 --------------------------------------------------------
 Calls are automatically encrypted, and you are able to double check the safety of this encryption using the generated words at the bottom of your call screen.